gkm2164/lengine/README.md

 res0 => ()
 ```

-You can test list also
+You can test List type also
 ```bash
 GLisp > (println (cons 3 (cons 5 nil)))
 (3 5)